dlomaxw/shinebebright/replit.md

 - **Property filtering and search capabilities**
 - **HK properties configured** with proper featured flag requirements

+### Animation and User Experience Enhancements
+- **Smooth page transition effects** implemented between all sections using framer-motion
+- **Animated logo reveal effect** for brand identity enhancement with fade-in, scale, and rotation animations
+- **Section-by-section animations** including slide-in-left, slide-in-right, fade-in-up, scale-in effects
+- **Staggered animations** for service cards, project cards, and stats with progressive delays
+- **Interactive logo hover effects** in the header with spring animations
+- **First-visit logo reveal sequence** with localStorage tracking for returning users

 ### Technical Improvements
 - **Enhanced admin dashboard** with service booking management table
 - **Professional UI components** with shadcn/ui integration
 - **Yellow/black branding** maintained throughout all new features
 - **Mobile-responsive design** across all new components
+- **Framer Motion integration** for smooth animations and transitions

 The application is designed to be deployment-ready on Replit with proper environment variable configuration for the database connection.